SKIM-Advance-Analytics/training-dummy-repo/README.md

-# training-dummy-repo
+# Training Repo
+###Used to upload and review training exercises
-Upload here your training exercise, also you can use this public repo to play around and test things around Github!
+Also you can use this public repo to play around and test things around Github!